Inference for the Case Probability in High-dimensional Logistic Regression: Proof

 } where $S$ denotes the support of the high-dimensional vector $\beta$.
-The following lemma \ref{lem: high prob a} controls the probability of these defined events and the proof is omitted as it is similar to Lemma 4 in \citep{cai2017confidence}. \begin{Lemma} Suppose Conditions {\rm (A1)} and {\rm (A2)} hold, then
+The following lemma \ref{lem: high prob a} controls the probability of these defined events and the proof is omitted as it is similar to Lemma 4 in \cite{cai2017confidence}. \begin{Lemma} Suppose Conditions {\rm (A1)} and {\rm (A2)} hold, then $ \PP\left(\cap_{i=1}^{4}\mathcal{A}_i\right)\geq 1-\exp(-cn)-p^{-c} $ and on the event $\cap_{i=1}^{4}\mathcal{A}_i$, the events $\mathcal{A}_5$ and $\mathcal{A}_6$ hold. \end{Lemma} The following Lemma is about the Taylor expansion of logit function and the corresponding proof is presented in Section \ref{sec: logit bound} in the supplementary material. \begin{Lemma} For $h(x)=\frac{\exp(x)}{1+\exp(x)}$, we have